 The word dragon is a source of intrigue and confusion for readers of the Bible.
-It has been represented in such a fanciful way in the media with huge ferocious mythical creatures breathing fire; it causes many to view the bible as a fantasy which is not ideal.
+The media has represented it fancifully, with giant, ferocious, mythical creatures breathing fire; this causes many to view the Bible as a fantasy, which is not ideal.
 I see the scriptures as clearly enlightened, but the continued depiction or warping of the words used within due to the translation of the time causes many missteps.

-One of the fundamentals when studying the scriptures is to consider the time it was translated and the usage and meanings of the words then.
+One of the fundamentals when studying the scriptures is to consider the time it was translated and the usage and meanings of the words.

 Etymology